Seattle, WA, USA

 Survey design and analysis

-January 2013 - Now: User Experience Researcher 2 at Microsoft Surface, Redmond, WA, USAGrounding, inspiring and informing the current and next generation experiences with the Surface tablet and accessories.
+January 2015 - Now: Senior User Experience Researcher at Zillow, Seattle, WA, USAGrounding, inspiring and informing the current and next generation experiences of home shopping and selling experiences.

 July 2010 - January 2013: User Experience Researcher 2 at Microsoft Developer Division, Redmond, WA, USAI planned and executed research to support the user experience of developers using Microsoft platforms and tools including formative research: ethnographic observation, interviews, competitive reviews, literature reviews, and evaluative research: usability studies, sentiment analysis.